 By adhering to this principle, he made his students feel valued.
 He also set himself apart as a professor who truly cared about his students and embracing relationships with them.

-Here at AP, one of our Core Values is to “Embrace Relationships.”
+Here at Acceleration Partners, one of our Core Values is to “Embrace Relationships.”
 Similar to why it was one of the reasons so many students sought out my college professor, it’s also one of our most important engines for growing and maintaining a successful business.